judus/rocket-engine/readme.md

 - **Mouse 2 + drag**: Select objects in space.
 - **Mouse Wheel**: Zoom in/out.

-You can destroy asteroids and space stations, but beyond that, there’s not much to do yet.
+You can destroy asteroids and space stations, but beyond that, there’s not much to do.

 ---